 To facilitate search, you may want to download your user’s manual in PDF from a Nikon web site, open the file in Acrobat or Reader and do a search for any of these terms.

-Finally, and I cannot emphasize this enough: don't even think about mounting pre-AI, F-type (C, F, K, H & H.C Auto, N & N.C Auto, PD Auto, QD Auto, S & S.C Auto, etc.) lenses on your Nikon DSLR or you WILL be sorry.
+Finally, and I cannot emphasize this enough: don't even think about mounting pre-AI, F-type (A, C, F, H & HC, K, N & NC, O, PD, Q & QD, S & SC, T, UD, Auto, etc.) lenses on your Nikon DSLR or you will be sorry, except if you are 100% sure that they have been AI-ed, that is, have their aperture ring modified to meet the AI spec.